umbertozanovello/CoSimPy/README.md

 # CoSimPy

-CoSimPy is an open source Pyhton library aiming to combine results from electromagnetic (EM) simulations with circuit analysis through a co-simulation environment.
+CoSimPy is an open source Pyhton library optimised for Magnetic Resonance Imaging (MRI) Radiofrequency (RF) Coil design.
+The library aims to combine results from electromagnetic (EM) simulations with circuit analysis through a co-simulation environment.

 ## Summary